Battle of Bir Hakeim: Retreat, 10–11 June

 As darkness fell, sappers began to clear mines from the western face of the fortress, heavy equipment was prepared for demolition and two companies were detailed to stay behind to disguise the retirement.
 A rendezvous was arranged with the 7th Motor Brigade, which ran a convoy of lorries and ambulances to a point 7 km south of the fort.
 Mine clearance by the sappers took longer than expected and they were only able to clear a narrow passage, rather than a 200 m corridor.
 Vehicles went astray and the ambulances and walking-wounded left the perimeter 75 minutes late at 8:30 p.m.
 Kœnig put the fort under the command of Amilakhvari, the Foreign Legion commander and left the fort at the head of the column in his Ford, driven by Susan Travers, an Englishwoman, the only female member of French Foreign Legion (and one of several women, mostly British, present at the siege).

 A flare rose and the Axis troops nearby opened fire.
-The HQ column guide got lost and was blown up three times by mines.
+The guide of the HQ column got lost and during the retirement was blown up three times by mines.
 When Kœnig caught up with the main column, it was blocked by troops of the 90th Light Division and he ordered a rush, regardless of the mines; Lamaze, Commandant Charles Bricogne and Lieutenant Dewey were killed in the mêlée.
 The reception was organised by 550 Company Royal Army Service Corps (RASC) which drove lorries and guided extra field ambulances, with inexperienced rear-area crews, escorted by the 2nd King's Royal Rifle Corps (KRRC) and the 2nd Rifle Brigade on either side.
 The ambulances became separated in the dark but were found and guided to the rendezvous.
 The commander of the 3rd Battalion was captured but most of the brigade managed to break out, reach Bir el Gubi, then withdraw to Gasr-el-Arid by 7:00 a.m. on 11 June.
 About 2,700 men of the original 3,600 men escaped, including 200 wounded; during the day British patrols picked up stragglers.